Gcrowder93/dev-101-august-2021/README.md

 ## Wednesday: Putting it all Together!
  - JS basics
- - Calling functions (and passing arguments)
  - The DOM
+ - Events and Form Controls
+ - Interactive Name Tag
+ - Audio and Video
  - Animal Farm App

 ## Thursday: From Hobbyist to Professional
-  - Ryan and Career Track!
   - Declaring vs Calling functions
   - Testing Code with QUnit
   - Calculator App
+  - STRETCH: Arrays and Magic Eight Ball

 ## Friday: What's it like on the job?
   - Alumni Panel